openenergymonitor/HeatpumpMonitor/readme.md

 - Modbus or other electricity meter reader
 - Status LED's
 - Wiring up can currently be a little fiddly, a custom enclosure design could make installation and debugging easier.
-- Auto reset ESP12 on each upload stage

 ## Licence